 Time pressure, schedules, and contract pressures also increase the strenuousness of the work.

 In addition to the risk of occupational accidents, construction work also exposes workers to noise, various dusts, and changing temperature and weather conditions.
-Occupational safety obligations in the construction sector are defined in the Government Decree on the Safety of Construction Work (205/2009).
+Safety obligations in the construction sector are defined in the Government Decree on the Safety of Construction Work (205/2009).

 A construction site is a shared workplace